joshperry/ovrly/readme.md

 *Important Handlers*

-*OnContextCreated:* Called when the browser process is bootstrapped and cef is fully ready to do things.
+*OnContextInitialized:* Called when the browser process is bootstrapped and cef is fully ready to do things.
 This is a good place to trigger initial browser display and loading other modules that require access to a ready-to-go cef.

 ### CefRenderProcessHandler